carlmunn/my_rails_helpers-params_helper/README.md

+# Incomplete documentation; moving target so the API has changed

 # Params Helper (my_rails_helpers-params_helper)

 Helper with dealing with params that are passed from the view/form to the controller then to the renderer/view to be displayed back to the user.